RohanSaxena2020/AI/Regression Project/README.md

  <h3 style='color:purple' align='left'>Background Part 1</h3>

-<p> The PGA tour (which is the highest level of professional golf similar to the NFL or MLB) has an 8 month season. \n Throughout the 8 month season, players work to accumulate Fedex Cup points by winning or finishing well at different tournaments. \n",
+<p> The PGA tour (which is the highest level of professional golf similar to the NFL or MLB) has an 8 month season.

+ Throughout the 8 month season, players work to accumulate Fedex Cup points by winning or finishing well at different tournaments. \n",
     "\n",
     "The season ends with a final tournament, called the Tour Championship. \n", "\n",